What can I eat after a dental implant treatment? Recipes and advice

 • 2 cloves of garlic.

-• A tin of natural tuna.
+• A tin of tuna in brine.

 • Vinegar and salt to taste.